CP1404/Practicals/prac_02/README.md

 ![Pencil Icon](../images/pencil.png)

-In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help prepare for the final examination.
+In one of our end-of-subject YourJCU student feedback surveys, a student suggested that we do more hand-writing code to help learning.
 Great idea!
-And it shows it's a great idea for you to provide us with your feedback -- during the semester anytime, and especially in our main surveys.
+And it shows it's a great idea for you to provide us with your feedback - during the semester anytime, and especially in our main surveys.

 **On paper**, write a program that asks the user for a password, with